In 2018 the competition ratios for UK ST3 jobs in Orthopaedics was 2.4:1.

-Looking for competition rates for Core Surgical Training?
+Looking for the 2018 competition rates for Core Surgical Training?
 Visit our partner site CoreSurgicalPrep.com

 There are between 100 and 200 Trauma and Orthopaedic Registrar Training Posts or National Training Numbers (NTNs) available each year (colloquially referred to as ‘numbers’).
 These jobs are divided up according to deaneries.
 This number can change considerably each year.
-Below summarises the number of registrar jobs advertised over the last few years and the competition rates.
-Please note that LAT posts (Locum Appointed for Training) have been phased out since 2015.
+Below summarises the number of registrar jobs advertised over the last few years and the competition ratios.

 |Interview year||Competition ratio (applicants: successfully appointed)||Competition ratio (interviewed: successfully appointed)||Percentage of applicants who were interviewed||Percentage of those interviewed deemed successful|